Performance Goals: Everything You Need to Know

 It is most important that goals are clear and measurable enough to evaluate at the end of a year.

-A template for a SMART goal statement might read as follows: Do ______ (the action) in order to _____ (measurable, relavent result) by ______ (deadline or time frame).
+A template for a SMART goal statement might read as follows: Do ______ (the action) in order to _____ (measurable, relevant result) by ______ (deadline or time frame).

-Make sure your Goal statement is achievable, meaning it has realistic time frame, sufficient resources, and feasible target.
+Make sure your goal statement is achievable, meaning it has a realistic time frame, sufficient resources, and feasible target.

 Setting the Right Scope for Smart Goals

 Performance goals are meant to address all of an employee's major job responsibilities.
 Performance goals are not limited to things employees take on as extra credit above and beyond their day-to-day jobs; they are their day-to-day jobs.